Where to live at university: The complete guide

 Choosing your university accommodation is one of the most exciting parts of the experience, but it can seem pretty daunting.
 The big 'student halls or student house?' question stresses students out every year.

-To make things easier, we'll take you through all the different options and the pros and cons of each.
+To make things easier, we'll go through all the different options and the pros and cons of each.
 But don't forget, there's no right or wrong answer here!

-With students spending an average of £125 a week on accommodation, choose wherever you think will suit your personality and lifestyle best, and don't feel pressured into living somewhere you don't want to.
+With students spending an average of £146 a week on rent, it's important to take your time to find the right place for you.
+Choose somewhere you think would suit your personality and lifestyle best, and don't feel pressured into living anywhere you don't think you'd enjoy.

 University accommodation options

 Where you choose to live at university is totally up to you!
-Our latest Student Accommodation Survey found that the majority of students (39%) live in a student house.
+Our latest Student Accommodation Survey found that student houses are the most popular form of accommodation at university, with 39% choosing them over the alternatives.

 Best for: The 'freshers experience'

 University halls are accommodation provided by the university itself.
-They come in all shapes and sizes, but typically you'll be living in a flat with your own private room and a shared kitchen/ living room area.
-How many people you're sharing your flat with can vary massively - as a rough guide we'd say anywhere between 4-10 people.
+They come in all shapes and sizes, but typically you'll be living in a flat with your own private room and a shared kitchen/living room area.
+How many people you're sharing your flat with can vary massively – as a rough guide we'd say anywhere between four and 10 people.

-There are a number of factors which will affect how much university halls will cost you:
+There are a number of factors that will affect how much university halls will cost you:

 - Whether you choose an en suite room or shared bathroom

-- Whether you choose halls close or far away to the university campus
+- Whether you choose halls near or far away from the university campus

-Because of this, it's difficult to say how much university halls cost – although our latest accommodation survey suggests the average is £145 a week.
-But if you opt for an en suite room in self-catered halls on campus, expect to be paying a whole lot more than if you chose the opposite.
+Because of this, it's difficult to say how much university halls cost – although our accommodation survey suggests the average is £145 a week.
+But if you choose an en suite room in self-catered halls on campus, expect to be paying a whole lot more than if you went for the opposite.

 Most universities will guarantee a place in university halls to all first-year students, as long as you both apply for the course and accommodation by the deadlines (but this isn't the case everywhere, so check with your own individual uni).

-You'll normally be allowed to select your preferred halls of residence, but there are no guarantees you'll be given your first choice (especially if it's a popular choice) so try not to get your heart set on anything.
+You'll usually be allowed to select your preferred halls of residence, but there are no guarantees you'll be given your first choice (especially if it's a popular building) so try not to get your heart set on anything.

 Most universities will have options for mixed or single-sex flats, quiet flats or flats based on religious or cultural similarities to help you feel more comfortable if you wish.

-Most unis also have transfer options, which will allow you to switch flats if you really hate where you're living or who you're living with - but this isn't always the case and they often make you stick it out for a few weeks first.
+Most unis also have transfer options, which will allow you to switch flats if you really don't like where you're living or who you're living with – but this isn't always the case and they often make you stick it out for a few weeks first.

 Pros and cons of uni halls